CycloneDX/cdxgen/README.md

 cdxgen -t c -o bom.json
 ```

-NOTE: cdxgen is known to freeze with Java 8 or 11 so ensure >= 17 is installed and JAVA_HOME environment variable configured correctly.
+NOTE: cdxgen is known to freeze with Java 8 or 11, so ensure >= 17 is installed and JAVA_HOME environment variable is configured correctly.
 If in doubt, use the cdxgen container image.

 ## Universal SBoM

-By passing the type `-t universal`, cdxgen could be forced to opportunistically collect as many components and services as possible by scanning all package, container and kubernetes manifests.
-The resulting SBoM could have over thousand components thus requiring additional triaging before use with traditional SCA tools.
+By passing the type argument `-t universal`, cdxgen could be forced to opportunistically collect as many components and services as possible by scanning all package, container, and Kubernetes manifests.
+The resulting SBoM could have over a thousand components, thus requiring additional triaging before use with traditional SCA tools.

 ## SBoM server

-Invoke cdxgen with `--server` argument to run it in a server mode.
-By default, it listens to port `9090` which can be customized with the arguments `--server-host` and `--server-port`.
+Invoke cdxgen with `--server` argument to run it in server mode.
+By default, it listens to port `9090`, which can be customized with the arguments `--server-host` and `--server-port`.

 ```shell
 cdxgen --server